zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 ### GroupByMany

-The GroupByMany extension method can only operate on a IEnumerable&lt;TElement&gt and can be used as a strongly typed method or as a Dynamic LINQ string expression.
+The GroupByMany extension method can only operate on an IEnumerable&lt;TElement&gt; and can be used as a strongly typed method or as a Dynamic LINQ string expression.

 #### GroupByMany strongly typed extension